Citing Casablanca, and the DVD "Chapter" Titles of the 1999 Warner Brothers Release

 In class, we have been watching the 1999 DVD release of the movie.
 This version would be cited:

-That tells your reader the reference is not to Casablanca, a city in Morocco, but to Casablanca, a movie, in DVD format rather than 16 millimeter film or VHS, directed by Michael Curtiz, "published" by Warner Brothers, originally in 1943, but rereleased in DVD format in 1999.
+That tells your reader the reference is not to Casablanca in "Regular" or Roman font, a city in Morocco, but to Casablanca in Italic font, a movie, in DVD format rather than 16 millimeter film or VHS, directed by Michael Curtiz, "published" by Warner Brothers, originally in 1943, but rereleased in DVD format in 1999.
 In the body of your paper you would refer to this parenthetically using the keyword in the left margin and a time indicator instead of a page number (Casablanca 1:35:00-1:42:18).
-That sample in-text citation refers to the final three shot sequences in the DVD, which were suggested by Ashley Turenchalk for viewing today.
 Remember, though, that if you have been viewing the VHS version of the movie, you must cite that version.
 There may be subtle differences between the print used to make the later, DVD version and that used to make the 1980s VHS version.
+If you are citing the film script, in either the online or print forms, you must make sure your Works Cited contains the proper bibliographic information to allow your reader to know this:

 1. Main Title.
 1:11